El Camino: A Breaking Bad Movie: Score

 To arrange El Caminos score, production retained the use of composer Dave Porter, who created all of the original music for Breaking Bad and Better Call Saul.
-Arriving later into the production process, Porter estimated spending six to eight weeks composing the score, a much longer timetable compared to the three to four days per episode for the two series.
+Arriving later in the production process, Porter estimated spending six to eight weeks composing the score, much longer than the three to four days per episode for the two series.
 Given the lengthier production schedule, Gilligan appeared more frequently in the studio to listen to Porter's score and exchange ideas, something he had never done during Breaking Bad.
 Porter, in turn, felt he had more resources to add nuance to El Caminos music and worked with Gilligan to achieve a cinematic sound which could also establish its own identity.

 Porter approached the film sequentially when composing the score, a method he described as unique to his usual process.
 He arranged the music in the beginning of the film to resemble that of an episode of Breaking Bad before gradually sounding unique to Jesse.
 Similar to his work on both series, his score used a mix of electronic sounds and live instrumentation.
-When noting the biggest differences between scoring Breaking Bad and El Camino, Porter mentioned that while the series shifted between multiple interwoven storylines, the film focused on a singular arc – the trials of Jesse, who he considered the "moral thread" of the series.
-This more linear storytelling presented Porter the opportunity to further explore Jesse's state of mind and experiment with his sound.
-He described El Caminos contents and resulting score as more cerebral and psychological, rather than relying on fast-paced adrenaline.
+When noting the biggest differences between scoring Breaking Bad and El Camino, Porter mentioned that while the series shifted between multiple interwoven storylines, the film focused on a singular arc – the trials of Jesse, whom he considered the "moral thread" of the series.
+This more linear storytelling enabled Porter to further explore Jesse's state of mind and experiment with his sound.
+He described El Camino and its resulting score as more cerebral and psychological, rather than relying on fast-paced adrenaline.

 When preparing his score, Porter rewatched the series in order to select musical cues he could revisit for El Camino.
 Many of the returning characters and locations received updated themes; Porter cited the scenes with Ed Galbraith and the compound as examples.
 However, to differentiate the flashback scenes from the scenes set in the present, Porter tried to replicate the less cinematic sounds from the original series as closely as possible.
-He described his main goal in designing the film's sound as wanting to link back to the score used in the series, but in a manner that it would not feel jarring or out of place.
-For this reason, Porter chose not to make any musical references to the original Breaking Bad theme song; he felt it represented Walter White's journey and did not fit in a story primarily about Jesse.
+He described his main goal in designing the film's sound as wanting to link back to the score used in the series, but in a manner that did not feel jarring or out of place.
+For this reason, Porter chose not to make any musical references to the original Breaking Bad theme song, which he felt represented Walter White's journey and did not fit in a story primarily about Jesse.

 Licensed tracks

 Licensed tracks were used sparingly in El Camino.
 Two prominent in the final cut included "Sharing the Night Together" by Dr. Hook & the Medicine Show, which Todd sings in the car during his and Jesse's road trip, and "Static on the Radio" by Jim White, which ran over the end credits.
+White, who first met Gilligan when the two were students at New York University, had previously contributed music to Breaking Bad as well as Home Fries, another film written by Gilligan.